henrikenquist/aces-up/README.md

 See README for more information.

 1 - Play one game with default or custom strategy
-2 - Play different strategies for one game (deck)
+2 - Play different strategies for one deck
-3 - Play a batch of games
+3 - Play a batch or a session of batches
+4 - Batch information
-4 - Display strategy odds
+5 - Strategy odds

 q - Quit